almsam/R-project-projects/datasets/README.md

 ### `possum.csv`
 - Ecological data on possums; used for biological/statistical modeling.
 - See the data 311 directory for info

-### `table.bi.txt`
-- Text table, possibly with summary stats or binary classification results.
-- See the data 310 directory for info

 ### `wolfRMNP.R`
 - R script analyzing wolf data, likely from Rocky Mountain National Park.